berkde/findYourDreamHouseAI/README.md

 > - **Focus:** AI-powered property search (images + natural language) with local LLMs and vector search
 > - **Demonstrates:** Backend architecture, AI integration, security (JWT A256GCM), caching, AWS, pgvector, and production-ready design

+## 💼 Why This Project Matters

+This project is part of my portfolio to demonstrate that I can:

+- Build **production-grade backend systems** with Spring Boot and modern Java.
+- Integrate **local LLMs and vision models** (Qwen) into real products using LangChain4j.
+- Design **secure, scalable architectures** with JWT auth, AWS, Redis, and Postgres.
+- Work end-to-end: from **API design** and **data modeling** to **deployment and troubleshooting**.

+## 👨‍💻 My Role (Berk Delibalta)

+- Designed the overall **backend architecture** (Spring Boot 3, Java 25, modular package structure).
+- Implemented **JWT-based authentication** with encrypted tokens (A256GCM) and Spring Security 6.
+- Built the **AI integration layer** with LangChain4j, Qwen LLMs, and Qwen-VL for image + text search.
+- Engineered the **vector search pipeline** using Qwen embeddings + pgvector in PostgreSQL.
+- Integrated **AWS S3 + Secrets Manager** for secure image storage and configuration management.
+- Implemented **multi-level caching** with Redis + Caffeine and distributed locking for performance.
+- Defined **REST APIs** for house ads, messaging, AI search, and image upload, with full request/response models.
+- Wrote configuration for **Dockerized deployments**, environment-based configs, and production-readiness.

 ## 🚀 Quick Start